sagedemage/Arch-Linux-Installation-Guide/README.md

 --> Manjaro

 2. Learn to use the terminal in linux.
 This will likely take some time to master it if you are not used to with it.
 When I started Arch Linux I had rusty terminal skills.

+3. Install it on virtual machine with a program called virtualbox.
+This would give you practice to install Arch Linux on hardware.

 ## Setting up
 First do arch linux install guide: [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide)